thomasabishop/eolas/zk/Signed_and_unsigned_numbers.md

 ## Summary

-- To represent negative integers in binary we use signed numbers.
+- To represent negative integers in binary we use signed numbers._Signed binary_ includes negative integers, _unsigned binary_ does not.

-In order to represent negative integers in binary we use signed numbers.
+- The principal methnod for encoding signed binary numbers is called **two's complement**.

-**Signed binary** is basically binary where negative integers can be represented. **Unsigned binary** is standard binary without negative integers.
+## Related notes

 In order to represent negative integers alonside positive integers a natural approach is to divide the available